-We have admitted many of \aeneas' current limitations through this paper.
+\fi We have admitted many of \aeneas' current limitations through this paper.
 We plan to address loops and disjunctions in the control-flow as soon as possible, using the techniques we referenced earlier.
 Doing so should bring us closer to feature-parity with Creusot and Prusti.
 Next are traits, our Coq backend, and large-scale use-cases.
 We believe all of the above to be engineering tasks; the semantic insights are in this paper.

 Our formalization provides a precise semantics of ownership in Rust; as we alluded to earlier, we can explain not only extensions of the Rust borrow-checker (Polonius), but trickier programs that Polonius cannot yet account for.
 Our next unit of work is a proof of soundness of our semantics and translation, possibly against Stacked Borrows and/or RustBelt.
-Doing so would establish \aeneas as an alternate borrow checker for Rust, possibly informing future evolutions.
+Doing so would establish \aeneas as an alternate borrow checker for Rust, possibly informing future evolutions. \iflong

-\iflong We now review in detail the remaining restrictions about the subset of Rust we can handle.
+We now review in detail the remaining restrictions about the subset of Rust we can handle.
 We believe function pointers and closures fit naturally within our approach.
 Our reasoning is entirely type-based, so a function can be fully characterized by a forward function and a list of backward functions, one for each region variable (lifetime).
 From there, adding support for traits should mostly be a matter of engineering.